Property (Digital Assets Etc.) Bill: factsheet

 This will help provide certainty and protection for people and businesses who own and transact with these assets.

-What does the bill do?
+What does the Bill do?

-In doing so, the bill is responding to technological developments so that people and businesses who use these assets have appropriate legal protections.
+In doing so, the Bill is responding to technological developments so that people and businesses who use these assets have appropriate legal protections.
 This will bring practical benefits for those individuals and businesses (detailed below).

-What are the benefits of the bill?
+What are the benefits of the Bill?

-There are several practical advantages to the bill, including:
+There are several practical advantages to the Bill, including:

-1. Ensuring that crypto-tokens and potentially certain other digital assets can be properly recognised by the law as personal property.
+- Ensuring that crypto-tokens and potentially certain other digital assets can be properly recognised by the law as personal property.
 This helps provide certainty and protection for people and businesses who own and transact with such assets.
 Property rights are important in achieving this.
 If personal property is stolen, its owner will have rights and remedies under the law.
 Personal property can also be part of a person’s estate for inheritance purposes, be available to creditors if a business goes bust, or be used as security for a loan.

-2. Decreasing litigation costs by removing the need to decide whether something can be property even if it does not fall into the traditional categories of property in England and Wales;
+- Decreasing litigation courts by removing the need to decide whether something can be property even if it does not fall into the traditional categories of personal property;

-Policy context and bill development
+Policy context and Bill Development

-1. things in possession (generally, tangible things like gold bars), or
+- things in possession (generally, tangible things like gold bars), or

-2. things in action (personal property that can only be claimed or enforced through a court action, like a debt or contractual right).
+- things in action (personal property that can only be claimed or enforced through a court action, like a debt or contractual right).

 Certain digital assets, particularly crypto-tokens, display the characteristics of property under the common law.
 For example, the technology used to create crypto-tokens means that they cannot be duplicated or “double spent”, which makes them different from other data.
 However, they do not easily fit into either traditional category of personal property.
 Because they cannot be physically possessed, they do not fall into the category of things in possession.
 However, they also cannot be things in action because their existence is not dependent upon their recognition by a legal system and claims made in relation to them.

 Although there is some case law in the High Court that has found that certain digital assets, specifically crypto-tokens, can be property even if they are neither a thing in possession nor a thing in action, this is not definitive for the common law.
-There remains lingering uncertainty caused by comments in old case law that said the 2 categories of personal property are exhaustive, and that there can be no “third category”.
+There remains lingering uncertainty caused by comments in old case law that said the two categories of personal property are exhaustive, and that there can be no “third category”.

 In response to this uncertainty, the Ministry of Justice commissioned the Law Commission for England and Wales to consider this issue.
 The Law Commission undertook extensive consultation on the issue of whether the law does or should regard crypto-tokens and potentially certain other digital assets as property.
+The Law Commission concluded that crypto-tokens and potentially other types of digital asset had the characteristics of property, and recommended legislation to confirm that such assets could attract property rights despite not falling within the traditionally-recognised categories of personal property.

 A majority of consultees who responded to the Law Commission, including senior and specialist judges, lawyers, and technology companies, supported legislation in this area, on the basis that it would facilitate the law’s continued development in this area.

-Following this consultation, the Law Commission published this bill in draft form, which confirms that a thing can attract property rights even if it is not a thing in possession or a thing in action.
+Following this consultation, the Law Commission published this Bill in draft form, which confirms that a thing can attract property rights even if it is not a thing in possession or a thing in action.
 The Bill is a means of ‘unlocking’ the development of the common law.
 It confirms the approach taken in recent High Court judgments[footnote 1].

 There are many different kinds of digital assets with different features, including crypto-tokens, non-fungible tokens, virtual carbon credits, digital files and domain names.
 The common law tests for property will be applied by the courts to each specific digital asset.
 This means that only things with the necessary characteristics of property will be recognised as attracting property rights.
 The Law Commission identified crypto-tokens as the main type of digital asset likely to fall into the third category.

-1. For example, D’Aloia v Persons Unknown [2024] EWHC 2342 (Ch) and AA v Persons Unknown [2019] EWHC 3556.
+For example, D’Aloia v Persons Unknown [2024] EWHC 2342 (Ch) and AA v Persons Unknown [2019] EWHC 3556. ↩